teuben/teunix/Install/KFocus_22.04.md

 4. After the first boot the laptop worked fine for 6 days, but then the bluetoooth failed, and a reboot was needed.

-5. The camera was absent.
+5. The next day the camera was absent.
 No sure if I played too much with *Webcamoid*, or it was like with the bluetooth.
 A reboot did the job.
-Need more days of stability to say what's going on here.
+Need more days of stability to say what's going on here, same with previous item.
+Nothing to worry unless it keeps on happening.

 6. ???
 The battery is formally designed for 51.53Wh (though the label inside when I had the cover off said it was 53.35 Wh) but when the laptop arrived it was 56.42, almost